yzdxs/learn-anything/quotes/readme.md

 ## The hardest thing to do is start.

 ## Focus on selling your product, not selling your company.

-# books

-## The problem with books is that they end.

-### Caroline Kepnes

-## A reader lives a thousand lives before they die.
-The person who never reads lives only one.

-### George R. Martin

 # fear